 The job of a product manager is to discover market problems, and then define what should be built within their product to solve these problems.
 Their goal is to improve outcomes for the people who use their product.
 They must identify those ideas that should provide value for the business, and then help the rest of the business to turn those ideas into reality.

-Being a product manager revolves around setting strategy and managing the discovery side of the product development process.
-The specific roles and responsibilities will change based on the growth stage of the product and company itself.
+Being a product manager revolves around setting a strategy and managing the discovery side of the product development process.
+The specific roles and responsibilities will change based on the growth stage of the product and the company itself.
 For example, you might start out with a junior product management role and eventually evolve into leading a team.
-Or, for those that are part of a scrum environment, you might instead be a product owner.
+Or, for those who are part of a Scrum environment, you might instead be a product owner.

 Product Owner is a role you play on a scrum team.
 Product manager is the job.Melissa Perri